<Did you sleep well?>

 Dylis squared her shoulders and met his mocking gaze head on.
 'I can fight well enough, sir.
 If you give me a sword, I'll prove it to you.'

-Up this close the trees of the cursed woods truly were intimidating.
-She'd seen miniature versions of them while she was stationed in Art called weeping willow.
-They grew along the rivers in the parks, but they never got higher than that a grown man just had room to stand in their shade.
-Or maybe they just weren't allowed to grow taller; she'd seen a few of them get cut down and replaced by saplings over the years.
-The willows before her were giants; taller than houses, taller even than the Imperial Palace.
+This close the trees of the cursed woods truly were intimidating.
+She'd seen miniature versions of them while she was stationed in Art called weeping willows.
+They grew along the rivers in the parks, but they never got higher than allowed for a grown man to stand in their shade.
+Or maybe they just weren't allowed to grow taller?
+She'd seen a few of them get cut down and replaced by saplings over the years.
+The willows now before her were giants; taller than houses, taller even than the Imperial Palace.

 In comparison Outer Camps looked like barracks a child would have built out of toothpicks and mud.
 With Dylis' luck the demons would turn out to be the size of the watchtowers back in Trade.

 There were plenty of people milling about the camp, some up on the wooden wall keeping lookout, others playing dice games or practicing with a number of different weapons.
 But as carefully as she looked there was no sign of Glaw.

 The room she was led to had the look of cramped military offices everywhere; a desk nearly hidden by paperwork, a rickety chair for visitors to sit in, bookcases full of binders and walls decorated with various sabers and rifles.
 Behind the desk, seated in a high-backed chair, there was a woman in a sharp uniform and with equally sharp eyes.

 Dylis took her seat without being asked.
 The woman gave the two privates a look and they both hurried out of the room.
 The woman then proceeded to speak, articulating well enough for Dylis to lip read a command of stating her rank and name.